MarvinGravert/Vive-Accuracy-Experiment/procedure/README.md

 # Procedure of experiment to measure accuracy

-The procedure is broken up into
+In the following the procedure is described

-## Baseline Preperation Positioning for Tripod experiments
+## Procedure Measurement for Tripod experiments

 1. Mount the Lighthouses at elevated positions at the edges of the workspace.
 For all experiments this position was noted down and publish along with the raw data
 2. Place the Tripod on which the Vive is mounted together with the connector plate on the workspace corner which will be signified as workspace origin.
 Using the tripod, a level position with the ground is attempted to be achieved